Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Model calibration by multiple sources of data

-where $\epsilon_l {\sim} N(0,\sigma^2_0)$ is an independent Gaussian noise, for each $\mathbf x$ and for $l=1,...,k$.
-Assume $\delta(\cdot)$ is the random discrepancy function such that the marginal distribution follows equation (\ref{equ:delta}).
-Model (\ref{equ:ind}) was previously used in calibration using repeated experimental data \cite{bayarri2007framework}.
+where the independent noise follows $\epsilon_l(\mathbf x) {\ \sim \ } N(0,\sigma^2_0)$ for each $\mathbf x$, and $l=1,...,k$.
+We include the mean parameter $\mu$ here for scenarios where the mean of the reality is not directly modeled in the physical model $f^{M}$.
+Model (\ref{equ:ind}) has been widely used in calibration of repeated experimental responses \citep{bayarri2007framework,arendt2012improving}.